alechume/CGI_KEEPV1/Documentation/KEEPTrainingOperationManual.md

 ![Rerun Notebook](Images/KEEPTrainingOperationManual/RerunNotebook.jpg)

-> NOTE: Training neural network models can take a significant amount of time and system resources.
+> Note: Training neural network models can take a significant amount of time and system resources.
 It is recommended that you do NOT attempt to train models on business-critical systems or servers.
 7. You can monitor the progress of your notebook in real-time.
 For each `cell` containing code, Jupyter will display an `*` or a number indicating if it is processing or completed.
 For example, in the image below we can see that the `cell` containing `learn.unfreeze()` has completed, indicated by the number 11, and that the next `cell` with `learn.fit_one_cycle(...)` is currently being processed.

 ![Notebook Running](Images/KEEPTrainingOperationManual/NotebookRunning.jpg)

 8. When the notebook has finished running, you can find the trained models in the output folder/directory `models`, located in the same directory as the notebook `.ipynb` file.
 For a more detailed explanation of what each model is used for and how they were trained, read the explanation within the notebook itself.
-> NOTE: The main model responsible for performing predictions is the `KEEPModel.pkl` model.
+> Note: The main model responsible for performing predictions is the `KEEPModel.pkl` model.

 ![Model Output Directory](Images/KEEPTrainingOperationManual/ModelOutputDirectory.jpg)